-Exceedances of these limitations may be Permit violations and shall be reported as specified in Part II.B.4.

-H. The facility shall maintain automated or manual calibrated rain and snow gauge(s), which shall be monitored at least daily to record precipitation (inches of water, including snow water equivalent).
-A written and/or electronic record of precipitation data, and any other weather data required in Part I.D, shall be maintained on site and shall be submitted to the Division upon request, with each Permit renewal application, and pursuant to Parts II.B.1 and II.B.2, as applicable, in a Division-approved electronic format.

-- I. The Permittee shall inspect all control devices, systems, and facilities weekly, and during (when possible) and after major storm events.
+- Exceedances of these limitations may be Permit violations and shall be reported as specified in Part II.B.4. - H. The facility shall maintain automated or manual calibrated rain and snow gauge(s), which shall be monitored at least daily to record precipitation (inches of water, including snow water equivalent).
+A written and/or electronic record of precipitation data, and any other weather data required in Part I.D.11, shall be maintained on site and shall be submitted to the Division upon request, with each Permit renewal application, and pursuant to Parts II.B.1 and II.B.2, as applicable, in a Division-approved electronic format. - I. The Permittee shall inspect all control devices, systems and facilities weekly, and during (when possible) and after major storm events.
 These inspections are performed to detect evidence of: - 1.
 Deterioration, malfunction, or improper operation of control or monitoring systems; - 2.
 Sudden changes in the data from any monitoring device; - 3.
 The presence of liquids in leak detection systems; and - 4.
-Severe erosion or other signs of deterioration in dikes, diversions, closure covers, or other containment devices. - J. Prior to initiating permanent closure activities at the facility, or at any process component or other source within the facility, the Permittee shall submit and obtain approval from the Division, in writing, of a final plan for permanent closure. - K. The Permittee shall remit an annual review and services fee in accordance with NAC 445A.232 starting July 1 after the effective date of this Permit and every year thereafter until the Permit is terminated or the facility has received final closure certification from the Division. - L. The Permittee shall not dispose of or treat Petroleum-Contaminated Soil (PCS) on the mine site without first obtaining from the Division approval of a PCS Management Plan.
+Severe erosion or other signs of deterioration in dikes, diversions, or other containment devices. - J. Prior to initiating permanent closure activities at the facility or any process component within the facility, the Permittee must have an approved final plan for permanent closure. - K. The Permittee shall remit an annual review and services fee in accordance with NAC 445A.232 starting July 1 after the effective date of this Permit and every year thereafter until the Permit is terminated or the facility has received final closure certification from the Division. - L. The Permittee shall not dispose of or treat Petroleum-Contaminated Soil (PCS) on the mine site without first obtaining from the Division approval of a PCS Management Plan.
 PCS shall be managed according to the Plan, and regardless of any prior risk assessment approvals, shall not be left in-situ at permanent closure without Division authorization.
 This applies to any contaminated soil that formed as the result of a release outside of the PCS management pad.
-For any hydrocarbon releases to be left in-place until final closure, the Permittee shall submit documentation per NAC 445A.227. - M. When performing dust suppression activities, the Permittee shall use best management practices and appropriate selection of water source and additives to prevent degradation of waters of the State.
-If a dust suppressant exceeds a water quality standard and the corresponding natural background water concentration in the area where dust suppression will occur, the Permittee shall demonstrate no potential to degrade waters of the State. - N. Continuing Investigations: None required. - II.
-General Facility Conditions and Limitations
+For any hydrocarbon releases to be left in-place until final closure, the Permittee shall submit documentation per NAC 445A.227.
+The approved PCS Management Plan and the Division Guidance for Mine-Site PCS Management Plans are hereby incorporated into this Permit by reference. - M. When performing dust suppression activities, the Permittee shall use best management practices and appropriate selection of water source and additives to prevent degradation of waters of the State.
+If a dust suppressant exceeds a water quality standard and the corresponding natural background water concentration in the area where dust suppression will occur, the Permittee shall demonstrate no potential to degrade waters of the State.
+Any water used for dust suppression from a wash-bay before or after an oil/water separator must be tested for compliance with Profile I and TPH standards initially and then quarterly thereafter.
+Any water not meeting the Profile I and TPH standards may not be used outside of containment without Division approval.